chharvey/counterpoint/docs/reference/variables.md

 func trinop(_: float, _: float, y: float): float => y + y + y; % no duplicate declaration error!
 ```

-It’s also possible to assign the blank variable as a type alias, and in an unfixed variable assignment.
+It’s also possible to assign the blank identifier as a type alias, and in an unfixed variable assignment.
-However, this use cases are less practical.
+However, these use cases are less practical.
 ```
 type _ = int | float;
 type _ = [str, bool]; % no duplicate declaration error!